 - Ensure you have a suitable workspace – See good positioning at your workstation (pdf)

 You have a right to disconnect from work outside of your usual working hours.
 This means you have the right to switch off and not respond immediately to work-related emails, calls or messages outside of usual work times.
 Similarly, you should respect your colleagues’ right to disconnect from their work too.
 Read about the Code of Practice on the Right to Disconnect (pdf) in the WRC handbook.

 People working from home may feel reluctant to tell their employer that they are unwell.
 It is important to note that if you are feeling unwell the normal sick leave rules still apply.

-Vouchers for remote working hubs
+Remote working hubs

 Remote working hubs are offices where you can book a desk and work remotely, alongside other people.
 It’s also called hot-desking.
 You might prefer to work in a hub if your own home is not suitable for work.